Janardan4376/e-signature/README.md

 HTML | CSS | JAVASCRIPT

 # How to Use:

->Open the e-Signature App in a web browser.
+1.Open the e-Signature App in a web browser.

->Draw your signature directly on the canvas.
+2.Draw your signature directly on the canvas.

->Use the "Clear" button to erase the entire signature or the "Undo" button to remove the last drawn stroke.
+3.Use the "Clear" button to erase the entire signature or the "Undo" button to remove the last drawn stroke.

->Click the "Download" button to save your e-signature as a PNG image file.
+4.Click the "Download" button to save your e-signature as a PNG image file.